flyingmachine/brave-clojure-web/content/6-do-things.md

 (defn x-chop
   "Describe the kind of chop you're inflicting on someone" ([name chop-type]
-     (str "I " chop-type " " name "!
+     (str "I " chop-type " chop " name "!
 Take that!"))
   ([name]
      (x-chop name "karate")))
-;; In this case, "karate" is the default argument for the chop-type param
+;; In this case, "karate" is the default argument for the chop-type ;; param

+(x-chop "Kanye West")
+; => "I karate chop Kanye West!
+Take that!"

+(x-chop "Kanye East" "bear-wrestling")
+; => "I bear-wrestling chop Kanye East!
+Take that!"
 ```

 You can also make each arity do something completely unrelated: